-Types of Offense:
+Types of Offenses:

-Thereafter a date is set for the preliminary hearing in which the accused can choose to have the hearing conducted or waived.
-These preliminary hearings are held every Thursday at the Lebanon County Municipal Building, which is located at 400 S 8th St Lebanon, Pennsylvania 17042.
+In Lebanon County, preliminary hearings are held every Thursday at the Lebanon County Municipal Building, which is located at 400 S 8th St Lebanon, Pennsylvania 17042.

 When you attend a hearing, you want to make sure that you have allowed enough time to get to the courthouse.
 Plan for parking, potential traffic issues, or anything else that might lead to arriving late.
 Parking is available to the rear of the building and on the west side of 8th Street, south of the main court.
 You want to have time to meet with your attorney beforehand and review any important questions or strategies.